monstermac77/anxiety/README.md

 Humor is a great example of where self-confidence and intelligence combine.
 Seasoned comedians specifically are incredibly quick-witted, a testament to their self-confidence (they don't have to hesitate when acting on a piece of information).
 At their base, jokes often rely on connecting two (conventionally) disparate pieces of data; and the act of the listener discovering that connection for themselves ("getting" a joke) is what's amusing.
 It's no wonder, then, that being funny is a desirable characteristic in a partner: it's a testament to two important factors (intelligence and self-confidence).

-TODO: Investigate the [Default Mode Network](https://en.wikipedia.org/wiki/Default_mode_network) and potentially [investigate SSRI's](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7708665/) impact on DMN activity.
+TODO: Investigate the [Default Mode Network](https://en.wikipedia.org/wiki/Default_mode_network), its role in anxiety, and potentially [investigate SSRI's](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7708665/) impact on DMN activity.

 ## Footnotes